 Ed Cantrell, 51, the city's former public safety director, was bound over for trial Wednesday after pleading innocent to the first-degree murder charges.
 The undercover policeman, Michael Rosa, died last July 15, two days before he was to testify in Cheyenne before a state grand jury investigating reports of vice and corruption in Rock Springs, a city of about 18,000 people 180 miles east of Salt Lake City.
 Cantrell pleaded innocent before Sweetware County District Judge Kenneth Hamm.
-Earlier, after a 15-day preliminary hearing Justice of the Peace Nena Stafford James ruled that Canerell should be tried.
+Earlier, after a 15-day preliminary hearing Justice of the Peace Nena Stafford James ruled that Cantrell should be tried.
 Hamm gave both sides until April 15 to file motions.

 Cantrell's defense attorney, Gerald Spence, argued that Cantrell should be freed or stand trial on a lesser charge of manslaughter.
-During the preliminary hearing, defense attornevs claimed Cantrell shot Rosa, 29, inself-defense.
-Several witnesses testified Cantrell was one of the best shots in Wyoming.
+During the preliminary hearing, defense attorneys claimed Cantrell shot Rosa, 29, inself-defense.

+Scottsdale Several witnesses testified Cantrell was one of the best shots in Wyoming.

 Spence said yesterday he would seek to change to place of the trial from Rock Springs "Because my client is entitled to have as fair a trial as possible, but I doubt he could have a fair trial anywhere."

 Spence described Cantrell as "a man who had been respected and loved.
-A man whose enemies respected him, who always tried to do right and act correctly" But "a rubber stamp has been placed on his head as a first-degree murderer," said Spence.
-Spence chanceerized Rosa as a womanizer who ad problems working with his tellow officers.
+A man whose enemies respected him, who always tried to do right and act correctly" correctly'' But ''a rubber stamp has been placed on his head as a first-degree murderer,'' said Spence.
+Spence characterized Rosa as a womanizer who ad problems working with his tellow officers.

 The state grand jury before which Rosa was to testify ended its year-long term last November.
 It did not issue an indictments related to political corruption or vice in Rock Springs.

-Hammes Notre Dame Bookstore Molarity
+Hammes Notre Dame Bookstore

+Friday, February 9, 1979 - page 14

+Molarity

+TAKE OUR CHARITY DRIVES - THROUGH SUCH THINGS AS MARDI GRAS EACH STUDENT CAN HAVE FUN AND BE CHARITABLE TOO

-Michael Molinelli
+1.1.1 Michael Molinelli